ediaStudio/ultimateIonicTemplate/README.md

   [Push notifications firebase](https://capacitorjs.com/docs/guides/push-notifications-firebase)
 - Section `Add Initialization Code`

+Then on Xcode go to
+Signing & Capabilities
+Click on + Capability
+Select Push notification by double click on it

 DONE For IOS

-To test notification you must use a real device
+To test notification you must use a real device, you can just plug a cable and then on Xcode select your real device And to test notification click on the button "Test Notification" on the app home page

 ## Purchase